brooks42/pkto/README.md

 ### Pokémon

-Pokémon is a replacement for the Creature supertype.
+Pokémon is a replacement for the Creature type.
 Pokémon act like Creatures in all respects.

 ### Trainer